hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Issue

 Explanation:
-The legal word for:
+The legal word for children or grandchildren.
-- children
-- the matter to be decided by a court
+The matter to be decided by a court

 For citizens:
 Use with explanation